OPINION

 Following a bench trial, the trial court rendered a take-nothing judgment as to past benefits based on a determination that the court was without jurisdiction to set a salary.
 However, the trial court made findings that “if the Court has the power to determine the constable’s salary,” a reasonable salary would have been a rate of $1,500 per month.

-The court of appeals reversed the trial court's judgment holding that the trial court had jurisdiction to consider the claim.
-Based on the trial court's findings, the court of appeals held that Stringer was entitled to recover judgment in the amount of $80,373.47 for the 48-month period, after allowing credit for the sum previously paid.
-The court of appeals also held that Stringer was entitled to attorney's fees under Texas Civil Practice and Remedies Code section 38.001(1).
+The court of appeals reversed the trial court’s judgment holding that the trial court had jurisdiction to consider the claim.
+Based on the trial court’s findings, the court of appeals held that Stringer was entitled to recover judgment in the amount of $80,873.47 for the 48-month period, after allowing credit for the sum previously paid.
+The court of appeals also held that Stringer was entitled to attorney’s fees under Texas Civil Practice and Remedies Code section 38.001(1).

 Ector County v.
 Hill

 Joe Hill is currently a constable in Ector County.
 Commencing on January 1, 1985, he received a salary of $20 per month for a period of 45 months and $100 per month thereafter.
-In August 1989, he filed suit in district court for additional compensation for the four and one-half year period, plus expenses and attorney's fees.
+In August 1989, he filed suit in district court for additional compensation for the four and one-half year period, plus expenses and attorney’s fees.
 He also sought an order requiring the Ector County Commissioners Court to set reasonable compensation and normal fringe benefits in the future for his services as constable.
 This suit was consolidated with the Stringer suit and after a trial before the court without a jury, the court rendered a judgment similar to the Stringer judgment.
-The trial court held that it lacked jurisdiction to determine what Hill's salary should have been for the period in question and correctly held that mandamus is the appropriate remedy to obtain a reasonable salary `determination for the future.[1]
-Although the trial court denied a monetary recovery, the court found that a reasonable salary for the period in question was $1,500 per month and that the total amount that would have been owed Hill at this rate plus prejudgment interest, after credit for the amount previously paid, was $96,803.13.
+The trial court held that it lacked jurisdiction to determine what Hill’s salary should have been for the period in question and correctly held that mandamus is the appropriate remedy to obtain a reasonable salary determination for the future.
+1 Although the trial court denied a monetary recovery, the court found that a reasonable salary for the period in question was $1,500 per month and that the total amount that would have been owed Hill at this rate plus prejudgment interest, after credit for the amount previously paid, was $96,803.13.

-The court of appeals reversed the judgment of the trial court and remanded the cause for rendition of judgment in conformance with the trial court's findings, plus prejudgment interest and attorney's fees.
-825 S.W.2d 180.
-Because we hold that a trial court does not have jurisdiction to make salary determinations for constables for past or future service, we reverse the judgments of the court of appeals and affirm those of the trial court.
+The court of appeals reversed the judgment of the trial court and remanded the cause for rendition of judgment in conformance with the trial court’s findings, plus prejudgment interest and attorney’s fees.

 Article V, § 18 of the Texas Constitution establishes the commissioners court as the principal governing body of the county.
 The powers and duties of the commissioners courts include aspects of legislative, executive, administrative, and judicial functions.
-Avery v.
-Midland County, 390 U.S. 474, 482, 88 S. Ct.
-1114, 1119, 20 L. Ed.
-2d 45 (1968).

-*479 The constitution vests in the district court "appellate jurisdiction and general supervisory control over the County Commissioners Court, with such exceptions and under such regulations as may be prescribed by law."
+*479 The constitution vests in the district court “appellate jurisdiction and general supervisory control over the County Commissioners Court, with such exceptions and under such regulations as may be prescribed by law.”
 Tex.
-Const, art.
+Const. art.
 V, § 8.
 With a few narrow exceptions, the legislature has not prescribed procedures for exercising this appellate jurisdiction or supervisory control.
 The enabling legislation empowering the district court merely repeats the terms of the constitution.
 Tex.
-Gov't Code § 24.020.
-See generally 35 David Brooks, County & Special District Law § 5.11 (Texas Practice 1989).
+Gov’t Code § 24.020.
+See generally 35 David BROoks, County & Special DistRict Law § 5.11 (Texas Practice 1989).

 The scope of the district courts’ jurisdiction has been defined by case law: